Veterans & Servicemembers- Educational Benefits

-America's finest deserve to attend one of "America's Best Colleges."
-That's why Olivet is proud to offer additional assistance to veterans and active duty servicemembers through multiple GI Enhancement Programs, (including the GI Bill® ).
-"GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill."
+America’s finest deserve to attend one of “America’s Best Colleges.”
+That’s why Olivet is proud to offer additional assistance to veterans and active duty service members through multiple GI Enhancement Programs, (including the GI Bill® ).

-There are many types of Veterans Affairs (VA) educational benefits available to veterans and servicemembers in the United States Armed Forces.
+There are many types of Veterans Affairs (VA) educational benefits available to veterans and service members in the United States Armed Forces.
 To learn more about your eligibility, please visit the VA website or contact your Education Services Officer (ESO) at 888-442-4551.
 Along with the Chapter 33 benefits (Post 9/11) outlined below, students may qualify for other benefits that include:

 • Chapter 30: Montgomery GI Bill - Active Duty

-• Chapter 31: Vocational Rehabilitation and Employment
+• Chapter 31: Veteran Readiness

 • Chapter 35: Survivors and Dependents' Educational Assistance